beccasaurus/aux_codes/README.markdown

 Getting Started
 ---------------

-A good way to get started might be to checkout the screencast
+A good way to get started might be to checkout the screencasts

  - [Introducing AuxCodes](http://remi.org/2009/02/07/introducing-auxcodes.html)
  - [AuxCodes on Rails](http://remi.org/2009/02/08/auxcodes-on-rails.html)